 What do I miss about home?
 Certainly not the tax man!

 A: Yes.
 There is very little crime (reported) in Oman.
 There is the occasional people/drug smuggling racquet exposed.
 Western and Southeast Asian women should be very careful about where they choose to socialise after hours (nightclubs).
 Omani/Asian men can be very “handsy” after a few drinks, which is quite the opposite of local tradition – outside the city, you will find extremely polite and generous men.

 Q: Which are the best places/suburbs to live in Muscat as an expat?

 A: Azaiba, Madinat Qaboos and Madinat Il Allam are all very close to shopping centres and schools.
 They would be considered “up market” in Western countries.

 The Wave project features a European village style layout with standalone villas and townhouses, as well as apartments and community pools.
 There’s a marina and a golf course handy as well.
-Unfortunately the prices are high (compared to other areas) for renting and I have heard anecdotally that there is constant maintenance issues (air-conditioning, power, appliances etc).
+Unfortunately, the prices are high (compared to other areas) for renting and I have heard anecdotally that there are constant maintenance issues (air-conditioning, power, appliances etc).

 There is also an “executive” area at Barr Al Jissah Shangrila Resort and Spa available for rent.
 The location and views are wonderful, but again, the quality of the build is the issue.